serenity-dojo/fruit-shop-challenge/readme.md

 - You can update the catalog with the current market price of a fruit
 - The Catalog should list the names of the currently available fruit in alphabetical order
 - The Catalog should report the price of a given type of fruit
+- You can add items to your shopping cart, which should keep a running total.
 - The Catalog should throw a FruitUnavailableException if the fruit is not currently available
-- You can add items to your shopping cart, which should keep a running total.
 - When you buy 5 kilos or more of any fruit, you get a 10% discount.

 You should end up with at least 10 test cases.
-The first one is written for you.
+See [the catalog test](./src/test/java/com/serenitydojo/fruitmarket/CatalogTest.java) to get started.